midnightSuyama/keymacs.chromeextension/README.md

 # keymacs.chromeextension

-Emacs like keybind for chrome
+Emacs like keybind for Chrome

 ## Scrolling